-Few developments in the history of making soap have made quite the difference to the industry and craft that the development of laboratory-made lye has made.
+Few developments in the history of soap making have made as significant an impact on the industry and craft as the production of laboratory-made lye.
+But lye wasn't made in large-scale labs until the mid-1800s and has been available to the home-based soap maker only the past few decades.
 While it has been more difficult to procure in recent years, it is still widely available to soap makers.

 01 of 09

 The Basics of Making Lye